1984Doc/AI-Scribe/README.md

 scoop install ffmpeg
 ```

 Now you need to download the AI model (it is large).
-I recommend the `Mistral 7B v0.2`.
+I recommend the `Mistral 7B v0.2` or `Meta Llama 3` models.

 - Direct link to download file: https://models.mistralcdn.com/mistral-7b-v0-2/mistral-7B-v0.2.tar
 - If that does not work, alternative places to look: